FairCrypto/x1-docs/docs/xen-crypto/xenft.md

+---
+description: What is XenFT?
+Learn about XENFT and its features.
+---

 # XENFT (XEN Torrent)

 XENFT is an innovative component of the XEN Crypto ecosystem, characterized as an ERC-721 non-fungible token (NFT).
 It stands out through its unique batch minting process and the ability to back NFTs with XEN tokens.